g-leech/argmin-gravitas/pages/playlists.md

                 transed
                           <br><br>
               <small>
-                among the only people in modern society who undertake a mortifying and harrowing coming of age ritual that ends with choosing a new identity and induction into a rarefied community
+                who undertake a harrowing coming of age ritual choosing a new identity and induction into a rarefied community
               </small>
             </div>
             <div class="playlist-details">